How long have you had the pillow you sleep on every night?

 - You fold the pillow in half, and it stays in that position (this only applies to feather pillows)

 And keep in mind that pillows that pass the fold test aren’t immune from replacement.
-Your pillows go through a lot and should still be replaced every few months regardless of their condition.
+They go through a lot and should still be replaced every few months regardless of their condition.

 The easiest way to care for your pillows is to wash them regularly.
 For down pillows, that means:

-- Washing two pillows at once, so that your washing machine stays balanced during the spin cycle
+- Washing two at once, so that your washing machine stays balanced during the spin cycle

 - Wash using gentle, additive-free soap and the fastest possible spin speed to prevent moisture from lingering

-- Give the pillows an extra rinse to keep soap from persisting
+- Give them an extra rinse to keep soap from persisting

 - Avoid fabric softener, as this can make feathers lose their fluffiness

-- It may take a few cycles to dry the pillows, but it’s important to be patient.
+- It may take a few cycles to dry, but it’s important to be patient.
 Your pillows should be completely dry to prevent mold from forming.

-Washing memory foam pillows is a different story.
+Washing pillows designed with memory foam is a different story.
 You won’t be able to launder them the same way you would feather pillows, as the spin cycle of the washer and the heat of the dryer can cause the foam to break down.
 Instead:

-- Wash the pillows by hand in the sink or bathtub, using lukewarm water and a small amount of gentle detergent.
+- Wash them by hand in the sink or bathtub, using lukewarm water and a small amount of gentle detergent.

 - Dunk the pillow and squeeze it so that the detergent soaks into the material.
 Do this for maybe 10 minutes.